-In addition to greater advertising options, there are also more choices when it comes to the type of content you are free to post.
+In addition to greater advertising options, there are also more choices regarding the type of content you are free to post.

-Also, if you have a self-hosted blog, you are the sole owner of the blog and have full control over everything.
+Also, if you have a self-hosted blog, you are the blog’s sole owner and have full control over everything.

 For starting a self-hosted blog we recommend:

-When it comes to posting vlogs on a platform like Youtube, you simply don’t have the same creative control and you can’t even choose your own ad network.
+When posting vlogs on a platform like Youtube, you simply don’t have the same creative control and can’t even choose your own ad network.

 There isn’t a lot of room for flexibility if you vlog for a platform like YouTube.